ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/biometrics-webauthn.md

 ### Ensure you conduct inclusive research

-We have already done research with the RIDC which showed a preference to using biometrics on a users device for those with disabilities.
+We have already done research with the [Research Institute for Disabled Consumers(RIDC)](https://www.ridc.org.uk/) which showed a preference to using biometrics on a users device for those with disabilities.

 Even so we should look to do more of our own testing across a full spectrum of users around the use of Biometrics to judge trust, user experience and accessibility before making a choice.

-### Think big and imagine what the impact of your work can be

-Locate this product/service in social and cultural systems.
-Now imagine we are wildly successful in our endeavours.
-What is the impact on the individual, communities or environment?

-Imagine suddenly everyone wants to follow our lead.
-Which option would leave the world better off?

-Which option would create the best outcome for communities, as opposed to only certain members?

-Which option would create the greatest good, for the greatest number of people? (remember to define what good is for your project)

-Which option would create the most happiness and the least displeasure for most people? (remember to define what happiness is for your project)

-Which option would make you and the team feel most proud if it became a headline in the national news?

-Which option treats all people equally rather than favours one group over others?

 ### Interrogate your data decisions